Triangle

 9. Sustainability and Liveability (SaL)

-This research group uses psychological approaches to address environmental, social, and technological challenges.
+This research area uses psychological approaches to address environmental, social, and technological challenges.
 We explore how behaviour and decision-making can contribute to more sustainable and liveable futures.

 Research Focus Areas